Our Bodies, Ourselves: History

+The founders of the BWHBC wrote the afterword to Trans Bodies, Trans Selves, a 2014 book by and for trans people that was modeled on Our Bodies, Ourselves.

 Politics

 Written during a moment of political activism in Boston's history, Women and Their Bodies came out of the Bread and Roses collective, a radical women's liberation group formed in 1969.
 Although Bread and Roses was short-lived, some of the projects it spawned, such as OBOS, had a lasting impact.

 The radical roots of the BWHBC, and the influence of second-wave feminism, are evident in the overt political messaging found in the first editions.
-The opening essay was called "Women, Medicine and Capitalism", and insisted on a connection between the economic system and the quality of women's health.
+The opening essay was called "Women, Medicine and Capitalism", and drew a connection between the economic system and the quality of women's health.
 In a section on how to navigate the American health care system, there were subsections titled "The Capitalist Theory of Disease Causation", "The Power and Role of Male Doctors", and "The Profit Motive in Health Care".
 Historian Linda Gordon alleges that OBOS "would have been inconceivable without the civil rights/new left/feminist context.
 It included a left-wing critique of medicine in a corporate economy".

 Laura Barton adds that it was not just the subjects broached which made OBOS a radical text; it was also "the fact that it was written by women for women.
 In so doing, it challenged the power and role of the largely male medical profession."
 The experiences of women were quoted throughout, while the social and political context of women's health informed the content of the book.
 The authors emphasized empowerment through learning and information, specifically, information gained through women sharing their personal narratives with each other because "by sharing our responses we can develop a base on which to be critical of what the experts tell us."

 The later OBOS editions joined in the battle for reproductive justice, argued for women's bodily autonomy and the right to have children or not have children.
 But as the book evolved, the political stridency was toned down, a change that Elizabeth Gumport viewed with regret in a 2018 New York Times essay: "[S]omething of the soul of those early editions had been lost.
 In this most recent, and ultimately final, edition, the politics of women's health was not elided, but it had been consolidated into its own section, toward the back of the book."